-- Peoples' knowledge of history plays a much greater role in the development of their political philosophy than we normally think.3 - Practical men and women concerned with the minutiae of today's events tend to lose sight of longterm considerations. - Be alert to special interests, especially those that, while claiming to be pro-free enterprise in general, always want to make exceptions in their own areas of expertise. - The outcome of today's politics is already set, so look for leverage for tomorrow as a scholar or intellectual. - The intellectual is the gatekeeper of ideas. - The best pro-market people become businessmen, engineers, doctors and so on; the best anti-market people become intellectuals and scholars. - Be Utopian and believe in the power of ideas.
+- Pro-market ideas had failed to remain relevant and inspiring, thus opening the door to anti-market forces. - Peoples' knowledge of history plays a much greater role in the development of their political philosophy than we normally think. - Practical men and women concerned with the minutiae of today's events tend to lose sight of long-term considerations. - Be alert to special interests, especially those that, while claiming to be pro-free enterprise in general, always want to make exceptions in their own areas of expertise. - The outcome of today's politics is already set, so look for leverage for tomorrow as a scholar or intellectual. - The intellectual is the gatekeeper of ideas. - The best pro-market people become businessmen, engineers, doctors and so on; the best anti-market people become intellectuals and scholars. - Be Utopian and believe in the power of ideas.